devetry/skills-front-end/studios/flicklist/2/README.md

 The last new feature we need to add is a `<form>`, with a text field and a submit button, via which users can search for particular movies.

 The first step to implementing this feature is simply to add the form to `index.html`.
 Go ahead and do that now.
 Your form does not need any of the usual attributes, like `action` or `method`, because we are going to intercept and cancel its submit event anyway.
-The one attribute you should give the form is an `id` equal to `"form-search"`.
 Inside the form, you should have two `<input>`s: one, a text field, and the other, a submit button.

 ### 7. Style the Buttons